Joint optimal measurement for locating two incoherent optical point sources near the Rayleigh distance: Joint optimal measurement

 We now derive the joint optimal measurement for the aforementioned two-parameter estimation problem.
 Braunstein and Caves~\cite{Braunstein1994} showed that, for single parameter estimation, the POVM constituted by the eigen-projectors of the SLD operator is optimal in the sense that the extracted classical Fisher information attains its quantum limit---the quantum Fisher information.
-For multiparameter estimation, if the SLD operator commutes with each other, they have a common eigen-projectors, which constitutes a joint optimal measurement in the sense that the classical Fisher information matrix under this measurement equals to the Fisher information matrix.
+For multiparameter estimation, if the SLD operator commutes with each other, they have a common eigen-projectors, which constitutes a joint optimal measurement in the sense that the classical Fisher information matrix under this measurement equals to the quantum Fisher information matrix.
 We will utilize this property to construct a joint optimal measurement for the problem of jointly estimating the centroid and separation of two incoherent optical point sources.

 Although the SLD operators given in Eq.~\eqref{eq:sld12} do not commute with each other, it is possible to find a pair of commuting SLD operators, as the SLD operators might not be uniquely determined by an estimation problem.
-It is evident that, if \(L_j\) is the SLD operator of \(\rho\) with respect to \(\theta_j\) and \(K_j\) is an Hermitian operator satisfying \(K_j \rho = \rho K_j = 0\), then \(L_j'=L_j+ K_j\) is also an Hermitian operator satisfying the SLD equation Eq.~\eqref{eq:SLD} and thus can be considered as a SLD operator.
+It is evident that, if \(L_j\) is an SLD operator of \(\rho\) with respect to \(\theta_j\) and \(K_j\) is a Hermitian operator satisfying \(K_j \rho = \rho K_j = 0\), then \(L_j'=L_j+ K_j\) is also a Hermitian operator satisfying the SLD equation Eq.~\eqref{eq:SLD} and thus can be considered as an SLD operator.
 The additional \(K_j\) to the SLD operator does not affect the value of the QFI matrix as \(\tr( L_j \rho L_k) = \tr[(L_j + K_j)\rho (L_k + K_k)]\).

 To find a set \(\qty{K_j}\) of Hermitian operators such that the SLD operators commutes with each other, we will analyze in detail the representations of the SLD operator.
 Let \(\mathcal H\) be the (local) relevant Hilbert subspace of the estimation model at a parameter point \(\theta\).
 Concretely, \(\mathcal H\) is the union of the support of the density operators \(\rho\) and its derivatives \(\partial\rho/\partial \theta_j\) at the parameter point \(\theta\).
 Note that the relevant Hilbert subspace \(\mathcal H\) depends on the value of \(\theta\).
 We only need to consider the SLD operators acting on \(\mathcal H\).
 Furthermore, the Hilbert subspace can be decomposed as \(\mathcal H = \mathcal S \oplus \mathcal K\), where \(\mathcal S\) denotes the support of the density operator \(\rho\) and \(\mathcal K\) is the orthogonal complement of \(\mathcal S\) in \(\mathcal H\).
 We decompose the matrix representation of the SLD operators on \(\mathcal H\) in the block form with respect to the space decomposition \(\mathcal H = \mathcal S \oplus \mathcal K\):